 If you prefer to go freshwater fishing, you are in luck.
 New Zealand has some of the best trout fishing in the world.
 For most freshwater fishing you will need a licence from Fish and Game New Zealand.
 The licence fee helps to pay for maintaining fish numbers and looking after their habitat.
 Fish and Game New Zealand also issues hunting licences for game birds, such as ducks.

-Kiwis grow up understanding the need for safety in the outdoors – check out our safety information to make sure you know about it too.Keeping safe outdoors
+Kiwis grow up understanding the need for safety in the outdoors.
+Check the safety information to make sure you know about it too.Keeping safe outdoors

 Get into the countryside

-New Zealanders feel a real connection with the land and we make sure we're never far from countryside and the New Zealand bush.
+New Zealanders feel a real connection with the land and love to be near the countryside and the beautiful New Zealand bush.
 Nearly a third of our land area is in national parks or other protected areas ideal for tramping (trekking), hunting, camping and family holidays.

-If gardening’s your thing you’ll find you’re well served with good soils, a largely temperate climate (though wind can be a problem in some places) and a nation that loves growing things.
+- If gardening is your thing, you will find yourself well served with good soils, a mainly temperate climate (though wind can be a problem in some places) and a nation that loves growing things.

-New Zealand is famous for its mountains, especially the Southern Alps, and there’s good winter skiing in both islands, not to mention climbing.
+New Zealand is famous for its mountains, especially the Southern Alps, and there is good winter skiing in both islands, not to mention climbing.